BDC Hamburger Icon

 Tips for changing workplace culture

 Every business and employee is unique, so approaches to changing workplace culture differ.
-Consider the following tips for creating sustainable change in the workplace to craft a happy, productive work culture that suits your business.
+However, some universal best practices can help change your office environment and craft a happy, productive work culture that suits your business.

 1. When changing workplace culture, consider individual employees.

 Changing workplace culture companywide is your ultimate goal.
-However, when you’re getting started, you must narrow your focus to a more detailed level.
+However, when getting started, you must narrow your focus to a more detailed level.
 Consider the individuals who comprise your organization.
-After all, if the people in your business don’t change, your company culture can’t change.
+After all, if the people in your business don’t change, neither will your company culture.

 2. Make the right hiring and firing decisions to change workplace culture.

 The biggest key to changing culture is eliminating toxic employees and infusing the business with the right talent.
 Unfortunately, this is also the hardest thing to do.
 Your first step is to sit down with existing employees and determine who must go.
-Signs it’s time to terminate an employee include the following:
+Signs it’s time to terminate an employee include:

 • They’re unwilling to change after repeated feedback.